JosBogan/sei-project-2/readme.md

 # Walkthrough

 ## Landing Page
 The Landing page is the first page users see and has inputs for the user to enter a valid date.
-The background is pulled from the NASA Astronomical picture of the day API and so changes on a daily basis.
+The background is pulled from the NASA Astronomy picture of the day API and so changes on a daily basis.

 ![Landing page](src/assets/readme/landing.png)